gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Open issues

+* Add ABI as an aspect of target platform.
 * Output of any custom post link task should be treated as input to anything that depends on the binary.
+* Route stdout to info level when linking a shared library using visual studio, to get rid of the pointless notice.
 * Handling for system libraries.
 * Building for multiple chipsets.
 * Selecting a compatible architecture at resolve time.
 For example, if I'm building for the amd64 cpu, I can use an x86 cpu + 64 bit data model.